JuBiotech/peak-performance/paper/paper.md

 Upon passing the first filter, a Markov chain Monte Carlo (MCMC) simulation is conducted using a No-U-Turn Sampler (NUTS) [@RN173], preferably - if installed in the Python environment - the nutpie sampler [@nutpie] due to its highly increased performance compared to the default sampler of PyMC.
 Before sampling from the posterior distribution, a prior predictive check is performed the results of which can be accessed and evaluated after the fact.
 When a posterior distribution has been obtained, the main filtering step is next in line.
-The first criterion is constituted by checking the convergence of the Markov chains towards a common solution for the posterior represented by the potential scale reduction factor [@RN152], also referred to as the \^{R} statistic or Gelman-Rubin diagnostic.
+The first criterion is constituted by checking the convergence of the Markov chains towards a common solution for the posterior represented by the potential scale reduction factor [@RN152], also referred to as the $\hat{R}$ statistic or Gelman-Rubin diagnostic.
 If this factor is above 1.05 for any parameter, convergence was not reached and the sampling will be repeated once with a much higher number of tuning samples.
 If the filter is not passed a second time, the pertaining signal is rejected.
 Harnessing the advantages of the uncertainty quantification, a second criterion calculates the ratio of the resulting standard deviation of a peak parameter to its mean and discards signals exceeding a threshold.